Table of Contents

 Structural Traps: Deformation-Driven Containment

-Structural traps form when tectonic forces deform rock layers, creating geometries that can hold hydrocarbons.
-They are among the most common and economically significant trap types worldwide.
+Structural traps are formed by tectonic forces that deform sedimentary layers, creating geometries that can contain hydrocarbons.
+They are among the most prolific and widely exploited trap types worldwide due to their relatively straightforward identification and predictability.

 Anticlines and Domes